-Just about a ten minute walk north of Seljalandsfoss, you will find a canyon worth exploring.
-Wear water-proof shoes because the path does involve wadding through a river.
+Just about a ten-minute walk north of Seljalandsfoss, you will find a canyon worth exploring.
+Wear water-proof shoes because the path does involve wading through a river.
 When you get to the prize at the end of the canyon, though, you will not mind getting wet.

 The Gljufrabui Waterfall is about 130-feet tall and almost seems to fall from the sky into the dark canyon.
 To get the most Instagram-worthy photo of yourself in front of this waterfall, climb onto the boulder that lays before it.